 Today’s destination is Calistoga, known for its thermal spas and mud baths.
 You have many options to dial in the mileage of your choice.
 Take a shorter route in order to have more time to visit some of the historic vineyards in the region, including those that first put California on the oenological map.
 On the longer ride, you will have the opportunity to watch Old Faithful spout off, as well as to cycle to the historic Chateau Montelena winery, and simply enjoy more of the amazing diversity of this stunning California countryside.
-Distance 11 miles, add on loop of 20 miles.
+Distance: 18 km, elevation gain 211 m or 31 km, gain 399 m.*

 Spend a few final moments enjoying your time in California’s wine

 country before bidding it a fond farewell, to head off on your next